dreadrocksean/VanillaJSDemo/README.md

 ## Motivation

-This project was first inspired by a company asking me to write this in vanilla js.
+This project was first inspired by a company asking me to write this in vanilla js as a test for employment.
 I took it as an opportunity to see what could be done with pure JS in this world of multiple JS frameworks.

 ## Installation